thomas-young-2013/open-box/docs/source/usage_examples/multi_objective.md

 + **init_strategy='sobol'** sets the strategy to suggest the initial configurations.

-+ **ref_point** sets the reference point of the problem used to calculate the hypervolume.
-If using EHVI method, a ref_point must be provided.
++ **ref_point** specifies the reference point, which is the upper bound on the objectives used for computing hypervolume.
+If using EHVI method, a reference point must be provided.
+In practice the reference point can be set 1) using domain knowledge to be slightly worse than the upper bound of objective values, where the upper bound is the maximum acceptable value of interest for each objective, or 2) using a dynamic reference point selection strategy.

++ **time_limit_per_trial** sets the time budget (seconds) of each objective function evaluation.
+Once the evaluation time exceeds this limit, objective function will return as a failed trial.

 + **task_id** is set to identify the optimization process.